 And though teeth grinding was thought to be the result of jaw or teeth misalignment, Dr. Brent Larson, director of the division of orthodontics at the University of Minnesota School of Dentistry, says, “We’ve learned that’s really not the case.
 People are wired to be grinders, and if they’re grinders, there are certain things that can make it worse.”
 Among these exacerbating factors are stress and anxiety, caffeine, alcohol, and certain medications.
 Dr. Michael Gelb, who treats patients with TMJ, headaches, or sleep disorders at the Gelb Center, says there is new research that an airway disorder could also cause clenching.
 “So now, before you make a night guard, you’re ideally supposed to check your patient to make sure that they don’t have a breathing-related sleep disorder, like sleep apnea or snoring,” he says, as clenching could be a symptom of those things too.
 If you do suspect that you’re grinding your teeth at night, the best thing to do is visit the dentist for a full evaluation.
 In the meantime, or if your grinding is a problem associated with periods of high stress or poor sleep, dentists say over-the-counter mouth guards can be used as a short-term solution — our experts say two weeks — but are not recommended for long-term use.

 Only a doctor can fit you for a custom mouth guard, but for the best-fitting OTC alternative, look for a “boil-and-bite” guard that molds to your teeth.
-“Put it in hot water [to] soften it, and then you bite into it and it sets,” says Rozenberg.
+“Put it in hot water [to] soften it, and then you bite into it, and it sets,” says Rozenberg.
 “When it sets, you can trim [the excess material], and now you have a semi-custom-fitted guard.”
-One of her favorites boil-and-bites is this one from Oral-B, which has a pleasant, minty flavor and can also be softened in the microwave.
+One of her favorite boil-and-bites is this one from Oral-B, which has a pleasant, minty flavor and can also be softened in the microwave.
 Dr. Tannenbaum prefers the microwaveable ones to traditional boil and bite because they are made from a “thinner, lighter, more moldable material.”
 Dr. Brijesh Chandwani, a dentist specializing in facial pain and jaw-joint disorders, also recommends the Oral-B guard.

 Best no-boil night guard